AdrienFabre/makers_coding_bootcamp_portfolio/README.md

         connections on Unix domain socket "/var/run/postgresql/.s.PGSQL.5432"?
 ````

 From the first few lines I can see that the problem is because I did not create the database locally.
-After some research on Google.
+After some research online. (indeed I searched online because I did not write a proper README in the repository I downloaded).
 I ran:

 ````bash
 adrien@adrien-XPS-13-9360:~/Projects/instagram-challenge$ rake db:create